 My research focuses on taste, expertise, and power in the nineteenth and twentieth centuries.
-My current project, Authorizing Taste, examines the influence of connoisseurship within a literary context, while situating this subject within a broader history of institutional and cultural activity.
+My current project, The Connoisseur Era, examines the influence of connoisseurship within a literary context, while situating this subject within a broader history of institutional and cultural activity.
 Focusing on the work of Henry James, Edith Wharton, Roger Fry, and Ernest Hemingway, I demonstrate the intimacy of the rapport between connoisseurship (a style of aesthetic literacy that derives hidden value from local insight) and authorship.
 The close connection of connoisseurship to the development of a transatlantic literary modernism is argued throughout.

 ENGL 114: Gossip, Scandal, and Celebrity; ENGL 120: Reading and Writing the Modern Essay; ENGL 115